Bhattacharya-Lab/PolyFold/README.md

 It is extremely important that you use the correct version of Java in order for PolyFold to function properly.
 PolyFold is designed for long term support and thus runs on Java 11.
 The Java 11 JDK and JRE can be downloaded at https://www.oracle.com/technetwork/java/javase/downloads/jdk11-downloads-5066655.html

 ### Environment Variables
-PolyFold depends on two environment variables in order to function properly - JAVA_HOME and JAVAFX_HOME.
+PolyFold depends on two environment variables in order to function properly - `JAVA_HOME` and `JAVAFX_HOME`.

 The JAVA_HOME variable needs to point to your installation of Java 11.
-More specifically it needs to point to the parent directory of the `bin` directory.
-The JAVAFX_HOME variable needs to point to your JavaFX installation.
+More specifically it needs to point to the parent directory of your Java 11 installation's `bin` directory.
+The `JAVAFX_HOME` variable needs to point to your JavaFX installation.
 More specifically, it points to the `lib` directory within your JavaFX installation.
 On my Mac, these directories happen to be exported as:
 ```
 export JAVA_HOME=/Library/Java/JavaVirtualMachines/jdk-11.0.5.jdk/Contents/Home
 export JAVAFX_HOME=/Library/Java/JavaFX/javafx-sdk-11.0.2/lib